elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Passerby.

 - {:.pr.i} Still though!
 The English and the Spaniards forced us, right, and we sent back Master Gilles.
-Still, it annoys me to call that old ass "my general," and to have to stand at attention in front of him.
+Still, it annoys me to call that old ass "my General," and to have to stand at attention in front of him.

 - {:.spGroup} 2nd Group of Passersby.